What is pour over?

 Method

-- Place paper filter into the Origami dripper and rinse it with hot water to remove the paper taste and to preheat the carafe/mug.
+- Place paper filter into the dripper and rinse it with hot water to remove any paper taste and to preheat the carafe.
 Discard the water.

 - Gently pour another 60g of water (120g total) over the coffee in a circular motion and allow to brew up to 1:20 on the timer